yakir12/Dizzy.jl/docs/rpi4-julia-sysimage-manual.md

 Expect this to be slow under emulation — tens of minutes is normal.

 The `.so` ends up on your host filesystem via the bind mount, no copy needed.
+You can now `exit` the container.

-## 6. Deploy to the Pi
+## 6. Deploy to the Pi — 🖥️ HOST, then 🍓 PI

+### 6a. 🖥️ HOST — ship the sysimage

 ```bash
 scp DizzyPrecompiled.so pi@<pi-host>:/path/to/project/
 ```

+### 6b. 🍓 PI — instantiate (once) and run

-On the Pi, make sure the project is instantiated (so package data files like `BeepBeep/sounds/beep.wav` exist on disk):
+Make sure the project is instantiated so package data files like `BeepBeep/sounds/beep.wav` exist on disk:

 ```bash
 julia --project=/path/to/project -e 'using Pkg; Pkg.instantiate()'